You are here

 Department of Economics COVID-19 Information

 Iowa State University’s top priority continues to be protecting the health and safety of faculty, staff, students, and visitors by reducing the transmission risk associated with COVID-19.
-This approach means that many University courses will move online and campus will be staffed at a significantly reduced level.
+At present, Heady Hall is closed and staff is working remotely.

-If you need to contact us you can call our main office number: 515-294-6740.
+*If you need to contact us, call our main office number during summer hours: M-F, 7:30 am-4:00 pm at 515-294-6740.
 Or send an email to email@example.com and we will get back to you as quickly as possible.